-The Ultimate Beginner Bag (previously called the Step-By-Step Bag starts out as the simplest tote bag with just a lining, boxed corners and handles.
+The Ultimate Beginner Bag (previously called the Step-By-Step Bag) starts out as the simplest tote bag with just a lining, boxed corners and handles.
 And you can stop there, or you can evolve it one step further and add some lined slip pockets.
 And stop there, or you can keep evolving and add some zipper pockets.
 Or mix and match.
 Or add just zipper pockets.
 The choice is yours and this pattern gives you everything that you need to know.
 Once you have finished this bag you will have learned some of the most essential skills needed to make any bag on the planet.
 This is the best value pattern!

 - Bag 1 – simply a bag with boxed corners, lining and optional hardware.

 - Bag 2 – add lined slip pockets to the basic pattern.

 - Bag 3 – dial in some easy zipper box pockets and add these to the basic pattern.

 9” wide by 14” long by 4” deep.